DISTANCE

 Checkpoints are approximately every 6 – 10 mile so the team will be there to support your race as much as we can.

 Should you arrive on the Friday evening prior to the race as opposed to the Saturday morning of the Race we will be on hand to help with any questions.
-We will also be organising recce runs covering the route section by section, and a Mandatory Kit Brief and Race Brief is available to watch on the website.
+We will also be organising recce runs ahead of race day covering key sections of the route – details of these are further down the page.
+A Mandatory Kit Brief and Race Brief is available to watch further down on this page.

 Although largely a mountainous route, due to the nature of the event, there are inevitably some road crossings too where it will be necessary to slow and possibly stop as no roads are closed en route for the race itself.